philla2020/go-aware/content/en/docs/Basic of the language/complex-types.md

 v.Go()
 ```
 Under the hood, Go will take the v object and passes its instance to the Go() function, so inside the method you can use v object.
-**Remember** that ***Go will pass the value*** of the v object, therefore if you change it (for instance changing a value of a field) inside the method, the original object is still unchanged.
+**Remember** that ***Go will copy the value*** of the v object, therefore if you change it (for instance changing a value of a field) inside the method, the original object is still unchanged.
 If you need to do it (or your struct is big and you want to improve the memory usage) you can use a pointer instead:
 ```go
 func (v *Vehicle) Go() {
   fmt.Println("Started!")